 To be fair, Bruce Willis warns us half-way through: 'I don't want to talk about time travel because if we start talking about

 it then we're going to be here all day talking about it, making

 diagrams with straws.'
-Fans of the brief-library-visit-as-harbinger-of-trouble scene will also have noticed Willis' impossibly-convenient break-in to an unconvingly-futuristic public library.
-Unfamiliar with thirty-year-old IT, he still manages to look up private medical records, cross-reference the individuals within with some kind of residency database, and print off giant maps of their present location before escaping undetected into the Kansas night.
+Fans of the brief-library-visit-as-harbinger-of-trouble scene will also have noticed Willis' impossibly convenient break-in to an unconvingly futuristic public library.
+Unfamiliar with thirty-year-old IT, he still manages to look up private medical records, cross-reference the individuals using some kind of residency database, and print off giant maps of their present location, before escaping undetected into the Kansas night.
 In the highly-surveilled future it's impossible to do anything without the powers-that-be noticing, unless a convulted way needs to be found of ensuring that the characters are brought together for the final gunfight.
 Call it the paradox paradox genre - a film that uses paradoxes to simultaneously drive and demolish the plot.